Cielquan/python_test-cielquan/CONTRIBUTING.rst

 - Did the problem just start happening recently after an update or something?
 - If so can you reproduce the problem with older versions?
 - Does the problem occur with older or new python versions also?
-- Does the problem occur everytime and is reliably reproducible?
+- Does the problem occur every time and is reliably reproducible?
 - If not how often does it occur?
 Please provide as many details as possible.

 The template also asks for some info about your environment: